The End Is Nigh (video game): Development and release

 The End Is Nigh began development as the product of a game jam between Edmund McMillen and Tyler Glaiel in December 2016.
 The game was built upon an engine created by Glaiel in 2010 that allowed for assets created in Adobe Flash to be imported expediently.
 After a year of developing a platforming shooter game called Øuroboros, McMillen and Glaiel decided to refocus the concept, as little progress had been made on the game.
 While developing Øuroboros, they took small breaks to prototype other ideas and, in December 2016, both committed to do a full game jam to explore these concepts.
 Within the first week, they had developed a platformer with open-world and adventure game elements.
 McMillen described it as feeling "a bit like VVVVVV meets 1001 Spikes with a Spelunky control setup and it felt perfect".
 They continued to work on the game in secret for the next few months, and it was officially revealed and announced on June 7, 2017, about a month before its planned release date.
-McMillen announced the game shortly before its release, wanting to avoid the game becoming vaporware, as had been the case for some of his previously announced titles like Mewgenics and Super Meat Boy Forever (until it was taken over by another team and released in 2020).
+McMillen announced the game shortly before its release, wanting to avoid the game becoming vaporware, as had been the case for some of his previously announced titles like Mewgenics (until it was later finished and released in 2026) and Super Meat Boy Forever (until it was taken over by another team and released in 2020).
 Of the completed game, McMillen said that The End Is Nigh is the largest game, level-wise, that he had worked on, and embodies aspects of every game that he had created.
 The game has voice acting by Rich Evans of RedLetterMedia and its music was composed by Ridiculon.

 McMillen later said that he felt that The End Is Nigh was a cathartic experience for him.
 Before its development, he had been working on The Binding of Isaac: Rebirth and its expansions for several years, and had found the development to be an onus on his time, as well as having poor experiences with other developers.
 He had been considering leaving the game development market, which influenced some of the direction that The End Is Nigh took.
 He used the theme of perseverance as a core element of the game, helping him to resolve his own personal concerns, and as a result, McMillen felt that The End is Nigh was his best work.